 Tell your doctor right away if a pregnancy occurs while either the mother or the father is using belinostat.

 Do not breastfeed while using this medicine, and for at least 2 weeks after your last dose.

 How is belinostat given?

-Belinostat is injected into a vein through an IV.
+Belinostat is given as an infusion into a vein.
 A healthcare provider will give you this injection.

-Belinostat is given in a 21-day treatment cycle, and you may only receive the medicine during the first 5 days of each cycle.
-Your doctor will determine how long to treat you with belinostat.
+Belinostat is given in a 21-day treatment cycle.
+You may need to use the medicine only during the first 5 days of each cycle.
+Your doctor will determine how long to treat you with this medicine.

 You may be given medication to prevent nausea, vomiting, or diarrhea while you are receiving belinostat.

-You will need frequent medical tests to be sure this medicine is not causing harmful effects.
 Your blood will need to be tested every week during each treatment cycle.
-Your cancer treatments may be delayed based on the results of these tests.
+Your cancer treatments may be delayed based on the results.

 What happens if I miss a dose?

 Call your doctor for instructions if you miss an appointment for your belinostat injection.